MohnDoe/chevy-docs/PRIVACY.md

 ## 3. Data Retention & Deletion

 Data is retained **only as long as necessary** to provide the requested features and maintain service reliability.
-You may request deletion of your data at any time by contacting us at chevy@doe.cool.
+You may request deletion of your data at any time by contacting us at contact@chevy.fit.

 ## 4. Third-Party Services